GaryZ700/Haskell_Blog/blog1.md

 variableName = y - z
 y2 = 1000 / 0.5
 </code></pre>
+It should be noted that semicolons are not required in Haskell similar to Python, and differing from C and Java.
  ## Data Types

- Variable data types are assigned dyamically at variable assignment, similar to Python.
+ Variable data types are assigned dyamically at variable assignment, again similar to Python.
 To check the type of a variable or object in Haskell type <code>:type</code> into the GHCI.
-The : means that the following command is not a part of the Haskell command library, but instead is a feature specific only to the GHCI.
+The <code>:</code> means that the following command is not a part of the Haskell command library, but instead is a feature specific only to the GHCI.
 Below follows a list of common Haskell data types:
  <pre><code>Int
 Float
 Double